Singularities of linear systems and boundedness of Fano varieties: Lc thresholds of anti-log canonical systems of Fano pairs

-An alternative argument for this step is to use the constructions of Step 4 to show that $t$ is a rational number in which case we can take $P_i''$ to be a $\Q$-divisor, hence $P_i$ is also a $\Q$-divisor which in turn means we can choose $D$ to be a $\Q$-divisor as in Step 4.
+\emph{Step 5.} In this step we treat the case when $B$ is a $\Q$-boundary.
+Fix $i$.
+Since $A_i$ is a $\Q$-divisor, we can assume $H_i$ is a $\Q$-divisor.
+If $t$ is a rational number, then in Step 4 we can take $P_i''$ to be a $\Q$-divisor, hence $P_i$ is also a $\Q$-divisor which in turn means we can choose $D$ to be a $\Q$-divisor.
+Assume now that $t$ is not a rational number.
+We will derive a contradiction.
+Assume

+is not big.
+Then, since it is semi-ample, it is numerically trivial on some covering family of curves, hence taking intersection with such curves $C$ and using the fact that $H_i''\cdot C\neq 0$ (as $H_i''$ is big) ensures that $t$ is a rational number, a contradiction.
+On the other hand, if the above divisor is big, then